pwenzhe/addressbook-level4/collated/main/johnweikangong.md

     }

     /**
-     * Returns true if a valide postal code is present
+     * Returns true if a valid postal code is present.
      * @return
      */
     public boolean isPresentPostalCode() {